 Does getting a COVID-19 protein subunit vaccine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done in humans to see if getting a Novavax COVID-19 protein subunit vaccine during pregnancy would increase the chance of miscarriage.
+Studies have not been done to see if getting a Novavax COVID-19 protein subunit vaccine can increase the chance of miscarriage.
+Several studies of women receiving other protein subunit vaccines did not show an increased chance of miscarriage.

 Does getting a COVID-19 protein subunit vaccine increase the chance of birth defects?

 Birth defects can happen in any pregnancy for different reasons.
-Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
-We look at published data to try to understand if an exposure, like a COVID-19 protein subunit vaccine, might increase the chance of birth defects in a pregnancy.
-Studies have not been done in humans to see if the Novavax COVID-19 protein subunit vaccine would increase the chance for birth defects.
-Animal studies in rats did not show an increased chance for birth defects.
+Out of all babies born every year, about 3 out of 100 (3%) will have a birth defect.
+We look at research studies to try to understand if an exposure, like a COVID-19 protein subunit vaccine, might increase the chance of birth defects in pregnancy.
+Studies have not been done in humans to see if the Novavax COVID-19 protein subunit vaccine can increase the chance of birth defects.
+Animal studies in rats did not show an increased chance of birth defects.
+Several studies of women receiving other protein subunit vaccines have not shown an increased chance of birth defects.

 Fever is a possible side effect of the COVID-19 protein subunit vaccine.
 A high fever in the first trimester can increase the chance of certain birth defects.
 Acetaminophen is usually recommended to reduce fever during pregnancy.
 For more information about fever and pregnancy, see the MotherToBaby fact sheet about fever/hyperthermia at https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.